rust-lang/rust-forge/src/policies/llm-usage.md

 This is a moderation policy for how LLMs are used in `rust-lang/rust` and other related repositories.
 For additional information about the policy itself, including the list of repositories that have adopted this policy, see [the appendix](#appendix).
+For the rationale on why this policy exists, see [the blog post](https://blog.rust-lang.org/inside-rust/2026/08/05/rust-langrust-is-adopting-an-llm-policy/) where this policy was announced.

 ## Overview